-- 5) A written report demonstrating how the Operator has been in compliance with all terms and conditions of its Mining License and this Ordinance.
-The report shall include all groundwater, surface water and other monitoring results, as well as a copy of all annual reports submitted to all other governmental or other regulatory authorities. - 6) A summary of all areas of non-compliance, and a plan for bringing noncompliant areas into compliance. - 7) A signed certification by the Operator to the effect that: "I certify that this information is true and accurate, and except as expressly set forth herein the metallic mineral mining site and operations described herein and for which the Town issued the mining license dated \\\\\\ complies with all conditions of the applicable Town license, the Ordinance, all other Town ordinances and codes, and all other governmental or other regulatory authority requirements, laws, regulations, and requirements and is in compliance with any applicable permits, licenses and approvals required for operation of the metallic mineral mining site and operations described herein and for which the Town issued the mining license dated \\\\\." - 3.
-Quarterly Inspection Summary.
-The Operator shall submit to the Town Clerk, within 30 days following the close of each calendar quarter, a report summarizing the results of the following inspections. - 4.
-Daily Inspections.
-The Operator shall inspect any tailings ponds and any other waste lagoons on a daily basis for evidence and indications of any phenomenon, activity or process which might affect the integrity of any tailings pond or dike. - 5.
-Monthly Inspections.
+- 6) results, as well as a copy of all annual reports submitted to all other governmental or other regulatory authorities. - 7) A summary of all areas of non-compliance, and a plan for bringing noncompliant areas into compliance. - 8) A signed certification by the Operator to the effect that: "I certify that this information is true and accurate, and except as expressly set forth herein the metallic mineral mining site and operations described herein and for which the Town issued the mining license dated complies with all conditions of the applicable Town license, the Ordinance, all other Town ordinances and codes, and all other governmental or other regulatory authority requirements, laws, regulations, and requirements and is in compliance with any applicable permits, licenses and approvals required for operation of the metallic mineral mining site and operations described herein and for which the Town issued the mining license dated ."

+3. Quarterly Inspection Summary.
+The Operator shall submit to the Town Clerk, within 30 days following the close of each calendar quarter, a report summarizing the results of the following inspections.

+4. Daily Inspections.
+The Operator shall inspect any tailings ponds and any other waste lagoons on a daily basis for evidence and indications of any phenomenon, activity or process which might affect the integrity of any tailings pond or dike.

+5. Monthly Inspections.
 The Operator shall designate one or more qualified senior personnel to inspect any tailings ponds and any other waste lagoons on a monthly basis and prepare, sign and date a report.
-If the person or persons making the monthly inspections is not a Wisconsin registered professional engineer, then the Operator shall also provide for quarterly inspections as required herein by a registered professional engineer. - 6.
-Natural Event Inspections.
-The Operator shall inspect any tailings ponds and any other waste lagoons after any unusual natural occurrence, including, but not limited to, the following: earthquake, tornado, flood, storm event exceeding the 100-year storm threshold or any other natural event which the Operator should reasonably expect could affect the integrity of the tailings pond, dike, or other areas of the Mining Site. - 7.
-Inspection Logs.
+If the person or persons making the monthly inspections is not a Wisconsin registered professional engineer, then the Operator shall also provide for quarterly inspections as required herein by a registered professional engineer.

+6. Natural Event Inspections.
+The Operator shall inspect any tailings ponds and any other waste lagoons after any unusual natural occurrence, including, but not limited to, the following: earthquake, tornado, flood, storm event exceeding the 100-year storm threshold or any other natural event which the Operator should reasonably expect could affect the integrity of the tailings pond, dike, or other areas of the Mining Site.

+7. Inspection Logs.
 All daily, monthly and quarterly inspection observations shall be recorded in a log and maintained on the premises of the Mining Site and be made available for inspection by Town officials during regular business hours.
 The Operator shall submit copies of inspection logs to the Town upon request.

-Section 61.09.
-Changes in Operation
+Sec.
+61.09.
+Changes in operation.